status-im/help.status.im/docs/style-guide/style-conventions.md

     | **Correct** | The database that is online syncs every 30 seconds. |
     | Incorrect   | The online database syncs every 30 seconds.         |

-- Avoid long [noun phrases][wikipedia-noun-phrases].
+- Avoid long [noun phrases :octicons-tab-external-16:][wikipedia-noun-phrases]{:target="_blank"}.
 Don't use more than one modifier if you use a noun phrase.
 Use the *of* preposition to simplify noun phrases.

     | Usage       | Example                                            |
     |:------------|:---------------------------------------------------|